 The west elevation features two windows.
-A small, single window is centered near the eaves while a larger nonhistoric single pane window replaced a double-hung unit near the rear of the house in 2018.
+A small, single window is centered near the eaves while a larger single window is positioned near the rear of the house.

-The rear elevation's first story includes a shed-roofed, wood-framed porch with nonhistoric, faux-grained, pressboard siding.
-A band of six, four-lite historic wood windows is centered in the south porch wall and a single, four-lite historic wood window is centered in the west wall.
-The porch is accessed from the east by four concrete steps supported by an unornamented square post with a simple railing on the south side.
-The small shed roof of the rear porch shelters both the centered, paneled, nonhistoric replacement door and a single window in the rear wall.
+The rear elevation's first story includes a shed-roofed, wood-framed porch with historic, drop siding and cornerboards.
+A band of three, single-lite nonhistoric wood windows is centered in the south porch wall and a single, four-lite historic wood window is centered in the west wall.
+The porch is accessed from the east by four concrete steps supported by an unornamented square post with a simple closed railing on the south side.
+The small shed roof of the rear porch shelters the centered, paneled, nonhistoric replacement door.
+A single window is located to the east of the porch in the rear wall.
 A single window is centered in the slightly-recessed gable wall of the rear elevation.
 A simple frieze board spans the width of the wall over the first story, above which the gable wall plane flares outward slightly to meet the first story wall below.